NXT-Technologies-INC/NXTChain-Permission-System/README.md

 ### Permissioning Management Dapp

 The Dapp will facilitate managing permissioning rules and maintaining the list of admin accounts that can edit rules.

-Note: if you want to run against Besu, follow the Besu docs.

 ONLY use these instructions if you are doing development work on the Dapp itself, in which case connecting to a development server (Ganache) will enable faster development.